A Practical Guide to When an Intrusive Structural Survey Is Required

 For higher-risk buildings, particularly those falling under the scope of the Building Safety Act 2022, there is an increasing expectation to evidence building safety through robust data.

-Intrusive structural surveys can play a key role in supporting this, providing the level of detail required to demonstrate that risks are understood and appropriately managed.
+Intrusive structural surveys can play a key role in supporting this, providing the level of detail required to demonstrate that your buildings risks are understood and importantly, appropriately managed.

 During Change of Use or Building Reconfiguration